Eight Misbehavin': Release and legacy

 "Eight Misbehavin' originally aired on the Fox network in the United States on November 21, 1999.
 On October 7, 2008, it was released on DVD as part of the box set The Simpsons – The Complete Eleventh Season.
 Staff members Mike Scully, George Meyer, Matt Selman, Julia Thacker, and Steven Dean Moore participated in the DVD audio commentary for the episode, as well as guest voice Garry Marshall.
 Deleted scenes and concept drawings from the episode were also included on the box set.

 The episode has received mixed reviews from critics.

 While reviewing the eleventh season of The Simpsons, DVD Movie Guide's Colin Jacobson commented that "With such a silly concept, [the episode] probably should flop.
 However, it actually works pretty well.
 The best moments come from those that feature the kids at the zoo, but a mix of other amusing scenes emerge.
 Though the show often threatens to falter, it usually succeeds."

 Nancy Basile of About.com, on the other hand, listed the episode as one of the worst episodes of the season—the episodes that "made me cringe because they included blatant gimmicks and outlandish plots".

-The episode has become study material for sociology courses at University of California Berkeley, where it is used to "examine issues of the production and reception of cultural objects, in this case, a satirical cartoon show", and to figure out what it is "trying to tell audiences about aspects primarily of American society, and, to a lesser extent, about other societies."
+The episode has become study material for sociology courses at University of California Berkeley, where it is used to figure out what it is "trying to tell audiences about aspects primarily of American society, and, to a lesser extent, about other societies."

 Homer's quote "Kids are the best, Apu.
 You can teach them to hate the things you hate.
 And they practically raise themselves, what with the Internet and all", entered The Oxford Dictionary of Modern Quotations in August 2007.